Lifka/hacking-resources/README.md

  * [FaceNiff](http://faceniff.ponury.net/): Is an Android app that allows you to sniff and intercept web session profiles over the WiFi that your mobile is connected to.
 It is possible to hijack sessions only when WiFi is not using EAP, but it should work over any private networks (Open/WEP/WPA-PSK/WPA2-PSK).
 It's kind of like Firesheep for android.
 Maybe a bit easier to use (and it works on WPA2!).

 ### Protection
- * [awesome-honeypots](https://github.com/paralax/awesome-honeypots): An awesome list of honeypot resources.
  * [atomic-red-team](https://github.com/redcanaryco/atomic-red-team): Small and highly portable detection tests based on MITRE's ATT&CK.
  * [brave](https://brave.com/)
  * [CaseFile](https://www.maltego.com/products/)
  * [CODE42](https://www.code42.com/)
- * [KFSensor](http://www.keyfocus.net/kfsensor/): Acts as a honeypot, designed to attract and detect hackers and worms by simulating vulnerable system services and trojans.
  * [malwarebytes](https://www.malwarebytes.com/)
  * [Splunk](https://www.splunk.com/)
  * [Tor](https://www.torproject.org/)

+#### Honeypots
+ * [awesome-honeypots](https://github.com/paralax/awesome-honeypots): An awesome list of honeypot resources.
+ * [Honeyd Virtual Honeypot](http://www.honeyd.org/):  Is a small daemon that creates virtual hosts on a network.
+The hosts can be configured to run arbitrary services, and their personality can be adapted so that they appear to be running certain operating systems.
+Honeyd enables a single host to claim multiple addresses - I have tested up to 65536 - on a LAN for network simulation.
+Honeyd improves cyber security by providing mechanisms for threat detection and assessment.
+It also deters adversaries by hiding real systems in the middle of virtual systems.
+ * [KFSensor](http://www.keyfocus.net/kfsensor/): Acts as a honeypot, designed to attract and detect hackers and worms by simulating vulnerable system services and trojans.

+#### IDS / IPS
+ * [Snort](https://www.snort.org/): Open Source Intrusion Prevention System (IPS) in the world.
+Snort IPS uses a series of rules that help define malicious network activity and uses those rules to find packets that match against them and generates alerts for users.
  * [wazuh](https://github.com/wazuh): Open source security platform based on OSSEC.

 #### Inventory management